 A reasonably possible change of 75 basis points in interest rates at the reporting date would have increased/(decreased) equity and profit or loss by the amounts shown below.
-The increase and decrease is derived from an assumed increase/decrease in the Euro interest rates by 75bp.
+The increase and decrease are derived from an assumed increase/decrease in the Euro interest rates by 75bp.
+During the period the sensitivity is being calculated on positive interest earned in the Escrow Account.